mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ![](./Images/Fragstats_InputDataset.png)\

 *Note the 'Cell Size' is identified as '30.00'.
-FRAGSTATS assumes this is in meters, and all area & perimeter calculations will be based on this cell size.
+FRAGSTATS assumes this is in meters, and all area and perimeter calculations will be based on this cell size.
 This is correct, and can be confirmed via the metadata and checked by measuring pixels while zoomed in within QGIS.
 If your layer is in projected coordinates (i.e., Lat/Long), it is wise to reproject to a meter-based coordinate reference system prior to analysis.*

 You can import the NLCD for the Claremore area too.